jayj/Youtube-Profile-Field/readme.txt

 == Changelog ==

-= 3.1.0 =
+= 3.1 =
 * Update to Youtube API v3 (the v2 API will stop working on April 20, 2015)
 * For 3.9 and later, use the native WordPress video player.
 * Fix minor bug with unsafe HTML not properly being removed in the plugin settings.
 * Width and height settings removed.
-Will use to the default embed video.
+Will default to the default embed width.
 For old users, their old settings will still work.
 * Major speed and stability improvements
 * Minor bug fixes
 * Tested with WordPress 3.9